Project Watershed reflects on Truth and Reconciliation

 We at Project Watershed took the first National Truth & Reconciliation Day, to reflect on our role, as a stewardship organization within the landscape of the Comox Valley, the traditional and unceded territory of our partners, the K’ómoks First Nation.
 We used this day for a chance to contemplate how we can be better partners and allies to all Indigenous communities and Peoples in Canada.

-There are numerous resources, created by Indigenous folks, with the intent to educate and inform nations, communities, and individuals about crucial issues for Indigenous communities.
-We’ve attached a handful here, recognizing that there are endless Indigenous-created resources that can inform our growth.
+There are numerous resources, created by Indigenous people, with the intent to educate and inform nations, communities, and individuals about crucial issues for Indigenous communities.
+We’ve included a handful below, recognizing that there are endless Indigenous-created resources that can inform our growth.

 Reconciliation, rather than being an endpoint, is the constant state of action and application, of recognizing past and current injustices, honouring lost children and survivors and working towards a just and equitable future.
 As we all know, this is not simple work, it is not easy work, but it is necessary work.
 We can raise up our Indigenous communities, celebrate and learn from their leadership, and support a world that lays the foundation for thriving Indigenous communities for generations to come.

-The Final Report of the National Inquiry into the Missing and Murdered Indigenous Women and Girls
+The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls